All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

 These regulations apply to the residents contracted to occupy a space in any facilities operated by the Department of Housing and Residence Life at the University of West Georgia and their guests.
 Some individuals and communities may have additional guidelines.
 Residents should consult the Housing Staff and heed all posted guidelines and policies.

 Guests are defined as any person who is not contracted to live in the entered complex.
 Contracted residents entering the building without proper identification who do not request a staff-assisted lockout will be considered a guest and must follow all guest policies.
-Members of Fraternity and Sorority chapters with organizational houses in The Village who have paid The Village Comprehensive fee are considered residents of their organization’s house.

 Each resident is responsible for taking part in the security of the residence hall.
 Allowing entry of unescorted individuals and propping outside doors all compromise the safety of the hall and all the residents of the hall.
 These and similar behaviors are prohibited.